MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 As $x_\text{ARKit}$ is becoming $+y_\text{NED}$, we know that an incoming rotation of $90\deg$ around $x_\text{ARKit}$ is the same like a $90\deg$ around $-x_\text{NED}$, so `quat(roll, 0, 1, 0)`.
 As $y_\text{ARKit}$ is becoming $-z_\text{NED}$ (note the sign), we know that an incoming rotation of $90\deg$ around $x_\text{ARKit}$ is the same like a $90\deg$ around $-z_\text{NED}$, so `quat(pitch, 0, 0, -1)`.
 As $y_\text{ARKit}$ is becoming $-z_\text{NED}$ (note the sign), we know that an incoming rotation of $90\deg$ around $x_\text{ARKit}$ is the same like a $90\deg$ around $-z_\text{NED}$, so `quat(yaw, -1, 0, 0)`.
-Note that it seems as if these vectors are the columns of the convention transform, but the signs flip if handedness changes so make sure to the think it through fully.
+Note that it seems as if these vectors are the columns of the convention transform, but the signs flip if handedness changes so make sure to think it through fully.

 We end up with three axis-angle-initialized quaternions.
 Like matrices, we can right-to-left-pre-multiply them to chain the geometrically corresponding operations.